Details about Fire Rescue Services Sidewalk Patio Cafe site plan and safety requirements.

 - Become familiar with the

-- If you have questions about the application process a member of our staff can meet with you, in our offices or on site, to discuss your proposed project and address any issues before you submit your application.
+- If you have questions about the application process a member of our staff can meet with you in our offices to discuss your proposed project and address any issues before you submit your application.
 This will help ensure a timely review and decision.
 No fees will be charged for this consultation.

 - Submission Requirements